Snuggan/pax2/documentation/example-en-mass.md

 - `leaveson` was the plot measured during the summer season, values are 1.
 If not, values are 0.
 - `scanner_type` what scanner type was used to scan the plot (Leica ALS80 is 0, Leica TerrainMapper is 1).

-The included `pax.regression` R library includes a function `check_required_ruta_metadata_cols("path/to/metadata.csv")`, that can be used to check if a file contains the pre-calculated columns.

 ## The really nerdy details